mit-cml/appinventor-sources/calm-knitting-newell.md

 Parameters:
   - component_type (string, required): e.g. "Button", "Canvas", "TinyDB"

-## search_components
-Search for components by capability or keyword.
-Parameters:
-  - query (string, required): e.g. "play sound", "store data", "take photo"

-## explain
-Provide a natural language explanation of the current app (no operations generated).
-No parameters.

 ## switch_screen (ProjectEditor mode only)
 Navigate the editor to a different screen.
 All subsequent operations will target the new screen.
 NOT available in ScreenEditor or Advisor mode.